GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     - A **Bitmap** is a representation of a bitmap image (something like java.awt.Image).
     - A **Drawable** is an abstraction of "something that can be drawn".
 It could be a Bitmap (wrapped up as a BitmapDrawable), but it could also be a solid color, a collection of other Drawable objects, or any number of other structures.

 * **Raw folder vs Assets folder**
     - The files in both directories will be stored intact in the APK package after being packaged and will not be compiled into binary systems.

         The differences between res/raw and assets:

         - Since `raw` is a subfolder of Resources (`res`), Android will automatically generate an ID for any file located inside it.
 This ID is then stored an the `R` class that will act as a reference to a file, meaning it can be easily accessed from other Android classes and methods and even in Android XML files.
 Using the automatically generated ID is the fastest way to have access to a file in Android.

         - The Assets folder is an “appendix” directory.
 The `R` class does not generate IDs for the files placed there, so its less compatible with some Android classes and methods.
 Also, it’s much slower to access a file inside it, since you will need to get a handle to it based on a String.
 However some operations are more easily done by placing files in this folder, like copying a database file to the system’s memory.
 There’s no (easy) way to create an Android XML reference to files inside the Assets folder.

 * **@id vs @+id**</br>
     - The at-symbol (`@`) at the beginning of the string indicates that the XML parser should parse and expand the rest of the ID string and identify it as an ID resource.
 The plus-symbol (`+`) means that this is a new resource name that must be created and added to our resources (in the `R.java` file).
 In other words, the `+` symbol tells Android build tools that you are declaring a new resource, `@id/` you are referring to an existing resource (predefined by `@+id/` and already exists in `R.java`.

-        - Describe how to implement XML namespaces.
-        - Explain the differences and similarities of List Views and Grid Views.
-        -  Explain how to present different styles/drawables for a button depending on the state of the button (pressed, selected, etc.) using XML (no Java) [[info]](http://developer.android.com/guide/topics/resources/drawable-resource.html#StateList)
-        * for layout\_width and layout\_height, what's the difference between match\_parent and wrap\_content?
-        * How do you implement Google's new Material Design in an Android application? [[info]](https://developer.android.com/training/material/get-started.html)

 * **nodpi VS anydpi**</br>
    * **nodpi: Fallback**